commitd/jonah-server/ketos-ui-corpussummary/README.md

 then go to the `src/main/js` directory in this project and run:

 ```
-yarn link vessel-plugin
+yarn link invest-plugin
 ```

 ### Yarn operations for development

 Under `src/main/js` is a  Yarn project using Typescript and create-react-app.
-It is preconfigured dependencies for `vessel-plugin` as well as development support for [Storybook](https://storybook.js.org/).
+It is preconfigured dependencies for `invest-plugin` as well as development support for [Storybook](https://storybook.js.org/).

 Our suggested approach for development is simply to ignore the Maven build system, and work within the `src/main/js` directory as you would for any other yarn application.